IgniteUI/indigo-design-docfx/en/components/tabs.md

 ## Tab Item State

 Tab items support Active, Inactive and Disabled states.
+In Sketch this is achieved with `Symbol Overrides`, while in Adobe XD we are using the `Component States` paradigm to let you easily switch between states.
 In Tabs there is always one Active tab and an arbitrary number of Inactive and Disabled ones.

 <img class="responsive-img" src="../images/tabs_state.png" srcset="../images/tabs_state@2x.png 2x" />